-Olga Sommerová: Accelerated course in
+Olga Sommerová: Accelerated course in the school of life

 Written by: Alice Ozimá, Klára Smolová

 This filmmaker has shot over 80 documentaries, depicting people from across the social spectrum with remarkable sensitivity.
 She spoke with us about fateful encounters and the knowledge she has gleaned.